 How to book

-Click on a date below to make your booking, please note that only one person from each organisation can attend the training for training sessions being delivered in September and onwards.
-Mulitple bookings can be made for the two August sessions.
+Click on a date below to make your booking, please note that changes have been made and you can now send up to 3 people from your org onto one session.
 If you have any questions about the training programme please email Laura Millward, Training Manager at: email@example.com

 North East Region

 Middlesbrough - 2nd December 2019

 Leeds - 2nd March 2020